fasmide/DanskeBankGauge/README.md

 # Readme

-This project is about making a gauge sitting on my fridge displaying the amount of money is available on our households food bank account
+This project is about making a gauge sitting on my fridge displaying the amount of money is available on our household bank account
 We usually make the bank auto transfer a fixed amount to this account and then use it thoughout the month to buy everyday stuff - but somehow we forget to check if there is any funds available on it - this should fix that by bringing the data directly to the kitchen

 ## Whats in here